 Help and support with payments

 It's really important to talk to us if you have concerns about your ability to pay your charges.
 Your Bromford income management advisor is there to support you and work with you to find an affordable solution.
 They can also assist you to claim benefits and to help you to maximise your income.
-You will find their contact details on the top of your letter.
+You will find their contact details on the top of your annual rent review letter.

 You can find additional information about what to do if you find yourself struggling with money, here: Money matters: The cost of living | Bromford.